indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 #### Karma
 - A dashboard which pulls all alerts from AlertManager.
 - Availability of multi grids arrangement based on filters.
-- Concise and better view than AlertManager.
+- More concise and better view than AlertManager.
 - Wrote Dockerfile and Kubernetes config files.

 <div style="display: flex; flex-direction: column; align-items: center;">